Supreme Court preserves access to abortion pill for now

 The drug has been approved for use in the U.S. since 2000 and more than 5 million people have used it.
 Mifepristone is used in combination with a second drug, misoprostol, in more than half of all abortions in the U.S.

-WASHINGTON (AP) — The Supreme Court is facing a self-imposed Friday night deadline to decide whether women’s access to a widely used abortion pill will stay unchanged or be restricted while a legal challenge to its Food and Drug Administration approval goes on.
+The court’s action Friday almost certainly will leave access to mifepristone unchanged at least into next year, as appeals play out, including a potential appeal to the high court.

-The justices are weighing arguments that allowing restrictions contained in lower-court rulings to take effect would severely disrupt the availability of the drug, mifepristone, which is used in the most common abortion method in the United States.
+Justices Samuel Alito, the author of last year’s decision overturning Roe v.
+Wade, and Clarence Thomas voted to allow restrictions to take effect.
+No other justices commented.

-It has repeatedly been found to be safe and effective, and has been used by more than 5 million women in the U.S. since the FDA approved it in 2000.
+The justices weighed arguments that allowing restrictions contained in lower-court rulings to take effect would severely disrupt the availability of mifepristone.

 The challenge to mifepristone, brought by abortion foes, is the first abortion controversy to reach the nation’s highest court since its conservative majority overturned Roe v.
 Wade 10 months ago and allowed more than a dozen states to effectively ban abortion outright.

-In his majority opinion, Alito said one reason for overturning Roe was to remove federal courts from the abortion fight.
+In his majority opinion last June, Alito said one reason for overturning Roe was to remove federal courts from the abortion fight.
 “It is time to heed the Constitution and return the issue of abortion to the people’s elected representatives,” he wrote.

 But even with their court victory, abortion opponents returned to federal court with a new target: medication abortions, which make up more than half of all abortions in the United States.